 You Get to Know Your Body.

 This one’s a personal favourite.
-It may even weird you out a bit at first but give me a second to explain.
-For so long, our periods — something that’s very natural, beautiful and part of human biology, has been seen as taboo.
+It may even weird you out at first, but give me a second to explain.
+For so long, our periods — something that’s very natural, beautiful and part of human biology, have been seen as taboo.
 It’s been viewed as something we can’t speak about in public.
-I’m sure that I’m not the only one who has stealthily shoved a tampon in my pocket to avoid anyone finding out.
+I’m sure I’m not the only one who stealthily shoved a tampon in my pocket to avoid anyone finding out.
 Even those who experience it seem to want to run away from it.
-Using the Diva Cup has given me the chance to really get ‘in touch with my period — to see it, recognize my flow, and appreciate it.
+Using the Diva Cup has given me a chance to really get ‘in touch with my period — to see it, recognize my flow, and appreciate it.

 How Do I Use The Diva Cup?